ASU-SDSL/coconut-fsw/docs/DOCS.md

 * FatFS: Used to put a FatFS on the MRAM chips
 * libspacepacket: custom library for CCSDS space packet processing
 * RadioLib: Arduino C++ library for interfacing with many radio modules, including both of our LoRa radio modules.
 Uses the PicoHal.h file to convert Arduino functions to pico-sdk functions, taken from [RadioLib](https://github.com/jgromes/RadioLib/tree/master/examples/NonArduino/Pico)
+* [AFLplusplus_ultimate_protobuf_mutator](https://github.com/mzakocs/AFLplusplus_ultimate_protobuf_mutator): Used to create a more effective structured input fuzzer for the flight software

 ## Repository Overview and Structure